-Twentieth Century Religious Thought supports research and teaching in comparative religion, theology, world religion, religion and law, and religion and politics, and serves as an important resource for courses and scholarship in social theory, feminist studies, philosophy, and world history.
-For those who own The Digital Karl Barth Library, the collection is fully cross-searchable.
+Twentieth Century Religious Thought Library supports research and teaching in comparative religion, theology, world religion, religion and law, and religion and politics, and serves as an important resource for courses and scholarship in social theory, feminist studies, philosophy, and world history.
+For those who own The Digital Karl Barth Library, and the three volumes on Christianity, Islam, and Judaism, the collection is fully cross-searchable.

 An editorial board advises on the selection of materials.
 Experts currently include: